• HOME

 · SOCCER TIPS

-1. Plyometric Training: The Foundation of Explosive Power
+1. Plyometric Training: Building Explosive Elasticity

 Plyometrics are foundational for developing the rate of force development (RFD), which directly dictates football acceleration and speed.
 These exercises train your muscles to exert maximum force in minimal time—a critical component for sudden bursts and rapid changes of direction.
 Incorporate these drills 2-3 times per week, ensuring adequate rest between sessions: